nclarius/shell-scripts/open-on-current-desktop/README.md

 # Open on Current Desktop

-Shell script to make Firefox open a new window on the current virtual desktop rather than raising an existing window on another desktop if there is not already a window on the current desktop.
+Shell script to make specific applications open a new window on the current virtual desktop rather than raising an existing window on another desktop if there is not already a window on the current desktop.

 ## Supported platforms